amvitor-cm/Proof-of-skill-dapps/README.md

-# Proof of Skill - Frontend Template
+Noo Proof of Skill - Frontend Template

 A modern, responsive frontend template for a decentralized skill verification platform.
 This template demonstrates a complete user interface for a Web3 skill verification system with simulated blockchain interactions.